PoncinMatthieu/skrm/README.md

         -g, --get: Return keyrings matching strictly the given tags.
 This option is used by default.
 If a keyId is selected, a get or a search return only the keyring matching the keyId.
         -s, --search: Return keyrings matching the given tags (tags are interpreted as a regex expression).
         -c, --clip: Copy the key of the last matched keyring from a get or a search into the clipboard using xclip.
 Nothing will be printed out to the shell.
+        -b, --quick-backup: backup bdd file to location in user.prefs.
+        -r, --quick-restore: restore backup from location in user.prefs.
+YOU WILL LOOSE LOCAL DATA IF YOUR BACKUP IS CORRUPTED!
     COMMANDS:
         --file=[FILENAME]: use the given file to read/store keyrings.
         --recipient=[USER_ID_NAME]: set the user id name for gpg to get the key and encrypt the file.